"...marvelously warm, full sound that is remarkable for a group its size..."

 The Kings of Tharsis is Schola Antiqua's third commercial CD.
 This album features music ranging from the simplest of plainchants and twelfth-century organum to some stirring six-voice motets by John Sheppard and spirited villancicos from Francesco Guerrero.
 Typical of Schola Antiqua's recordings, much of the music on this album has not been previously recorded.
 The album also includes music by Leonin, Guillaume Du Fay, Lassus and Victoria.
-The album is available for download or hard copy.
+The album is available on major streaming service and in hard copy.

 Theodore Karp (Professor emeritus, Northwestern University) tapped Schola Antiqua for his two-part book An Introduction to the Post-Tridentine Mass Proper (Middleton, Wisc: American Institute of Musicology, 2005).
 Schola Antiqua provides the musical examples on a CD that accompanies the volumes.
 The music is all plainchant, and many of the tracks illustrate the wide-ranging variants that were encountered among similar chants in the post-Tridentine repertory.
 More info on this two-volume set.